 For operators just attending the event, a few days lead time will be sufficient for arrangements and permits.
-If you’re not able to arrange hangar parking at SBSP plan to park at Campinas (SBKP), which is a 24-hour airport of entry (AOE).
+If you’re not able to arrange hangar parking at SBSP plan to park at Campinas (SBKP) and Guarulhos (SBGR), they are both 24-hour airport of entry (AOE).
 SBGR has parking availability at the open-sky hangar.
 You may find their overnight prices, which start after 3 hours on the ground and after every 24 hours period.

 For in-flight catering at SBSP, a minimum of 24 hours advance notification is needed.
 If you’re stopping in Brazil to clear CIQ, en route to SBSP, you will normally be able to retain certain catering that is onboard.
 Items such as vegetables, meat and fruits will need to be discarded.

 Fuel Uplift Considerations